 - GTBS scheme

 We actively support the local environment, economic and social communities.
-By investing in the hotels and constantly improving facilities on a regular basis, we ensure that wasteful and non-efficient facilities are either repaired or removed and replaced with efficient and waste / energy minimizing models.
-Over the last few years we have been pro-actively monitoring and reducing our energy consumption within the hotel.
+By investing in the hotel and constantly improving facilities on a regular basis, we ensure that wasteful and non-efficient facilities are either repaired or removed and replaced with efficient and waste / energy minimising models.
+Over the last few years, we have been pro-actively monitoring and reducing our energy consumption within the hotel.
 We have invested a large amount of money purchasing efficient equipment and training our staff to use them resourcefully.

 What can you do?

-In return for our commitment we ask you, our visitors, to also do your bit and join us in trying to make our hotels an environmentally friendly place to stay by following these five steps to being a sustainable visitor.
+In return for our commitment, we ask you, our guests, to also do your bit and join us in trying to make our hotel an environmentally friendly place to stay by following these five steps to being a sustainable visitor.